-Weedy places in fields and countrylanes.
+Weedy places in fields and roadsides.
 Also frequent in waste grounds and coastal areas.

 Primarily on lesser, somewhat acidic, low lime soils.

-R. raphanistrum is a common weed worldwide, however easy to control with a relatively low competitive ability.
+R. raphanistrum is a common weed worldwide, however, it is easy to control and is not a very strong competitor with infested crops.

 Choose directly from Category